 The difference of life satisfaction of women from different careers was also conducted.
-Careers were generally sorted according to the employer, such as public, private and self-employed.
-Statistic from the labor force indicated that majority of Malay women work at public sectors compared to women from other races.
+Careers were generally sorted according to the employer, which are public, private and self-employed.
+Statistic from the labour force indicated that majority of Malay women work at public sectors compared to women from other races.
 Thus, the data showed that there were 221 women in the public sector as compared to 68 women in the private sector.
 The analysis on the average score of life satisfaction showed that women in the public sector recorded the highest life satisfaction followed by self-employed women.

-This situation illustrated the work demand and stress faced at the workplace.
-Women in the private sector may experience higher work stress as compared to women in the public sector and self-employed women, such as those who conduct their own business from home.
-A clear average score is shown by the public servant (min 37.02), compared to private workers and self-employed, with the F value = 7.65, k < 0.01 (Table 3).
+This result illustrated the work demand and stress faced at the workplace.
+Women in the private sector may experience higher work stress as compared to women in the public sector and self-employed women, such as those who run their own business from home.
+A distinct average score is shown by the public servant (min 37.02), compared to private workers and self-employed, with the F value = 7.65, k < 0.01 (Table 3).
 Variance similarity test showed that the studied groups' variances to be the same (0.35, k > 0.05).
-Post-hoc test using Tukey method showed that there is a significant difference in life satisfaction between public servants and private workers.
+Post-hoc test using Tukey method showed that there is a significant difference in life satisfaction between civil servants and private workers.

 Table 3.
-Life Satisfaction of Women from Different Careers
+Life Satisfaction from Different Work Sectors